ichatz/riotos-apps/README.md

 ## List of Applications

+- [External LED Example](photocell) - The application demonstrates how to control an external LED through the GPIO module.
+  - The application provides some insights on identifying the GPIO port and pin number through the MCU's developer manual.
 - [Measuring Ambient Light Intensity](photocell) - The application demonstrates how to use an analog sensor through the ADC module.
   - The application provides some insights on the inner functionality of the XTIMER module of RIOT OS.
   - Some details are also provided on how IoT boards are defined in RIOT OS as part of the platform-independent layers.